akihiko47/Parametric-Curves-And-Splines/README.md

    `inWorld` - get point information (vertex, tangent, normal, binormal) in *world* space.
 Default is *local* space.

 ## Mesh Generator 📜
 You can attach `Mesh Generator` script to GameObject for procedural plane mesh generation.
-The mesh will be generated with all necessary information (normals, tangents, uvs).
+The mesh will be generated with all necessary information (normals, tangents, uvs) as well as with **rounded ends**.
 You can control width of the mesh and generation step.
 Note that this works better with *2D normals* setting turned on.

 ![road](https://github.com/akihiko47/Parametric-Curves-And-Splines/blob/main/Images/mesh.jpg)